Frederick Lygon, 6th Earl Beauchamp: Political career

 Beauchamp was Member of Parliament for Tewkesbury from 1857 to 1863 and for West Worcestershire from 1863 to 1866.
 In 1859 he was appointed Civil Lord of the Admiralty.
 On 4 March 1866 he inherited the earldom of Beauchamp on the death of his childless brother.
-He served under Benjamin Disraeli as Lord Steward of the Household between 1874 and 1880 and under Lord Salisbury as Paymaster-General between 1885 and 1886 and again between 1886 and 1887.
+He served under Benjamin Disraeli as Lord Steward of the Household between 1874 and 1880 and under Lord Salisbury as Paymaster-General from 1885 to 1886 and again from 1886 to 1887.
 In 1874 he was sworn of the Privy Council.
 He was also Lord Lieutenant of Worcestershire between 1876 and 1891.

 Other works

 In addition to his political duties Frederick Lygon also found time to be a great philanthropist.
 He was one of the founders of Malvern Boys' College and later a chairman of the college council.
 He was also the driving force behind the building of the Almshouses and St Leonards Church at Newland, consecrated in 1864, conceived by his uncle John Reginald Pindar and his wife Charlotte.
 Frederick also finished the building of the church at Madresfield consecrated in 1867 which was the gift of Henry 5th Earl Beauchamp who had died before the work was completed.

 Beauchamp was also the second President of the Folklore Society, serving in that role between 1880 and 1885.
 Even though he was one of the longest serving Presidents of the Society, It has been suggested that his links with the Society should be seen more as "aristocratic patronage" rather than active academic interest.

+He also helped to establish the Pusey Memorial House (now known as Pusey House, Oxford).

+He owned 17,000 acres, mostly in Worcester.

 Family

-Lord Beauchamp married Lady Mary Stanhope (3 February 1844 – 30 June 1876), daughter of Philip Stanhope, 5th Earl Stanhope and his wife Emily Harriet Kerrison, at St George's Church in Hanover Square, London on 18 February 1868.
+Lord Beauchamp married Lady Mary Stanhope (3 February 1844 – 30 June 1876), daughter of Philip Stanhope, 5th Earl Stanhope, and his wife Emily Harriet Kerrison, at St George's Church in Hanover Square, London, on 18 February 1868.
 They had five children: